 Subscribe to this channel here – http://bit.ly/2b0coMW

-For more videos on trap workouts and exercises for bigger traps, be sure to subscribe to our channel here on youtube at http://youtube.com/user/jdcav24
+For more videos on how to squat, how to bench press and how to gain muscle without ruining your joints, be sure to subscribe to our channel here on youtube at http://youtube.com/user/jdcav24